theresatree/SC2002/README.md

 *Note: Open ``index.html`` directly in a browser to view the documentation locally.
-If viewing on GitHub, download the files first as GitHub cannot render HTML files directly.*
+If viewing on GitHub and not GitHub Pages, download the files first as GitHub cannot render HTML files directly.*